595693085/ProteinDescriptor/README.md

 ```bash
 python train.py
 ```
 The features (grid descriptor) of the training set，validation set and testing set are stored in data/feature directory.
-In order to be more efficient， the features of all proteins are calculted before model training and testing.
+In order to be more efficient, the features of all proteins are calculted and stored before model training and testing.